 Every mussel settlement was characterized by the following environmental parameters: Depth - height/depths from chart datum, m; Bottom - prevailing ground type (boulders, rocks or sand - soft bottom?); Kelp - presence/absence of kelps; Cov - cover abundance of macrophytes by visual observations rated on a rank scale (1 - <5%, 2 - 5-25%, 3 - 25-50%, 4 - 50-75%, 5 - >75% cover); Slope - the degree of bottom slope at the sampling point estimated as the slope value for the tangent at that point on the transect profile.
-We also considered transect-specific characteristics (the same for all localities along the transect): Dist – the distance (by the midline of the Inlet) between the transect and the settlement closest to the river mouth (R+0.5), m; Width - distance from the uppermost to the deepest sampling localities within the same transect, m (roughly proportional to the width of the mussel belt on a given stretch of shore ) and Exp - the shore exposure (north or south).
+We also considered transect-specific characteristics (the same for all localities along the transect): Dist – distance (by the midline of the Inlet) between the transect and the settlement closest to the river mouth (R+0.5), m; Width - distance from the uppermost to the deepest sampling localities within the same transect, m (roughly proportional to the width of the mussel belt on a given stretch of shore ) and Exp - the shore exposure (north or south).
 Depth, Bottom, Kelp and Cov were assessed in parallel with mussel sampling in 2009-2010.
 Dist and Width were taken from the map.
 Slope was calculated from vertical transect profiles reconstructed by depths and geographical coordinates of the sampling localities (see Fig. 3).

 Salinity was monitored throughout 25-26 July 2009 at sampling localities R+0.5, BN+05, MidN+05 and MoS+05 located in different parts of the Inlet.
 Water samples (52 in total) were taken repeatedly at different phases of the tidal cycle (tide range was 0.2-3.8 m above chart datum), with a bathometer, at the surface and at depths 2 m and 1 m from the surface.
 Salinity was measured with a refractometer S/Mill-E, Atago, Japan with accuracy of 1 ppt.
 To predict salinity at each of four littoral sites, we constructed linear model (using R scripts, see below) in which salinity was treated as the dependent variable and tidal height (H) at the time of sampling, according to the tide table for Ekaterininskaya Havan, and Dist, as predictors.
 After building the model, we predicted salinity throughout the tide cycle for each site.